cloudera-labs/hms-mirror/README.md

                                                                the system defaults to take over and define the location of the new
                                                                datasets.
+ -replay,--replay <report-directory>                           Use to replay process from the report
+                                                               output.
  -rid,--right-is-disconnected                                  Don't attempt to connect to the
                                                                'right' cluster and run in this mode -ro,--read-only                                               For SCHEMA_ONLY, COMMON, and LINKED